 Are pets allowed at Pawtuckaway State Park?

-Pets are not permitted in the park.
+Pets are allowed on hiking trails through Reservation Road only, not through the main entrance.
+Pet are not permitted in the campground or beach area.
 See the NH State Parks Pets Policy

 for more information.

 Through the Carry-In/Carry-Out Program, you can help us keep your parks clean and beautiful by carrying out whatever you carry in.
 Thank you for your cooperation and remember to recycle.